 With 2 or 3 watering cycles, the alocasia should perk up in appearance.

 If the cause of the yellowing leaves is overwatering then:

-- Reducing the frequency of watering so that the top inch of soil dries before each watering can sometimes be enough to help revive the plant, if it has only be slightly overwatered.
+- Reducing the frequency of watering so that the top inch of soil dries before each watering can sometimes be enough to help revive the plant if it has only been slightly overwatered.

-- If the potting soil retains too much moisture then its may be necessary to repot the alocasia into a more well draining potting mix.
-Alocasia respond well to a potting mix of around two thirds potting soil and one third perlite.
+- If the potting soil retains too much moisture then it may be necessary to repot the alocasia into a more well-draining potting mix.
+Alocasia responds well to a potting mix of around 2/3 potting soil and 1/3 perlite.
 This potting soil achieves the optimal balance of moisture yet allows the potting soil to drain efficiently around the roots to prevent root rot.

-It should be considered that alocasia can deal better with underwatering then overwatering.
+It should be considered that alocasia can deal better with underwatering than overwatering.
 If the alocasia continues to decline in conditions then you may have to take drastic action and inspect the roots.

-Repot the alocasia in new soil with 2 thirds potting soil and 1 third perlite.
+Re-pot the alocasia in new soil with 2/3 potting soil and 1/3 perlite.
 Wash the alsocasia’s pot with disinfectant before repotting.

 Watch this helpful YouTube video for a visual guide to treating plants with root rot:

 Should I Cut Off a Dying Alocasia Leaf

 If the alocasia leaf is turning yellow it does not turn green again, wait until the leaf has died back completely as alocasia is capable of reabsorbing the nutrients in the dying leaf for the plant to recycle.
 Once the leaf has died back completely cut it back with a sharp pair of pruners.